 You can’t afford the mortgage payment.
 Some individuals with high mortgage payments can rent another home for significantly less money and use the difference, along with the rent collected from the tenant, to cover the mortgage payment.
 Mortgage arrears are thus avoided.

 Expenses will rise.
 Tenants are generally harder on a home than owner-occupants.
 You’ll be responsible for repairs and maintenance, and you’re likely to find yourself paying for repairs that wouldn’t have been necessary had you continued to live in the home yourself.
 Other costs to prepare for include insurance, taxes and property management fees.

 Evictions can be difficult.
-In many states, evictions are extremely difficult under any conditions.
+In many states, evictions are complicated under any conditions.
 Find out what the laws in your state are and be prepared to ride out a few months with no rental income in a worst-case scenario.

 You’ll lose certain tax benefits upon the sale of the home.
-The current capital gains tax laws require you to occupy the home for at least two of the last five years.
-As a rental, the home will be considered an investment property for tax purposes.
+The current capital gains tax laws require you to occupy the house for at least two of the last five years.
+As a rental, the house will be considered an investment property for tax purposes.

 Cover your bases